geosolutions-it/MapStore2/docs/developer-guide/map-query-parameters.md

 Where:

 - `layer1` is layer name.
 - `service` is the service name providing layer data.
 Service name is optional.
-If no service is provided, the default service will be used.
+If no service is provided, the default service of the catalog will be used.
 - `mapInfoFilter` is a cql filter applied to the layer.